vincedjango/GetSearchResultApi/README.md

 Give an example
 ```

+## Authors

 * **Vince Lessard** - *Initial work* - [Linkedin](https://www.linkedin.com/in/vlbca/)

 ## License

-This project is not under any licen
+This project is not under any licence